NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Elbow hitboxes appear on second active frame
 - 6A(A) and 6A(8A) added as 2A and 8A
 - 4B bounces closer
+- 4A clone drain adjusted from 42 units per frame to 32 units per frame (a bit more than 6 seconds to a full 8)
 - 8B
  - Hitbox appears two frames later
  - Both hitboxes increased in size